Saint Sava Serbian Orthodox Church (Winnipeg): History

-World War II

-The next big wave of immigrants came after the war with the arrival of Serbian émigrés who fought under General Dragoljub Mihailovich to the Dominion of Canada.
+The next big wave of immigrants came after the war with the arrival of Serb émigrés who fought under General Draža Mihailović to Canada.
 Attracting them to Winnipeg was a branch of the Serbian National Defense Council in existence since its fledgling beginnings.
 Although they were in a national political sense united, they desired to have a religious organization.

-In all the years after World War II, the Serbs of Winnipeg would ask a Russian priest to officiate in a rented, old wooden Eastern Orthodox Church in St. Boniface, the Indian and Metis suburb of Winnipeg.
-When the heritage building was sold, the Serbian community bought a Church building from the Presbyterians in 1967 even though they were without a parish priest.
-No improvements occurred until Bishop Sava (Vuković), on his way to Vancouver, accompanied by Rev, Vladimir Milinković and Protodeacon Dr. Nedeljko Grgurević visited the small community.
+In all the years after World War II, the Serbs of Winnipeg would ask a Russian priest to officiate in a rented, old wooden Eastern Orthodox church in St. Boniface, the Indian and Metis suburb of Winnipeg.
+When the heritage building was sold, the Serb community bought a church building from the Presbyterians in 1967 even though they were without a parish priest.
+No improvements occurred until Bishop Sava (Vuković), on his way to Vancouver, accompanied by Rev. Vladimir Milinković and Protodeacon Dr. Nedeljko Grgurević visited the small community.
 Bishop Sava held a meeting with the local Serbs regarding the formation of a Church-School Congregation and Parish.
-Father Bogdan Zjalić visited Winnipeg on 18 March 1972 and upon his suggestion, the community center was transformed into a Church-School Congregation.
-Rev. Zjalić sent a membership list with a petition for the formation of a Church School Congregation and Parish to Bishop Sava (Vuković) for approval.
-The Church in Winnipeg was consecrated by Bishop Sava on Palm Sunday 1974 and Rev. Srboljub Jocković was appointed parish priest. later, the parish bought a building at Atlantic Avenue and adapted it into a Church.
+Father Bogdan Zjalić visited Winnipeg in 1972 and upon his suggestion, the community center was transformed into a Church-School Congregation.
+Rev. Zjalić sent a membership list with a petition for the formation of a Church-School Congregation and Parish to Bishop Sava (Vuković) for approval.
+The church in Winnipeg was consecrated by Bishop Sava on Palm Sunday 1974 and Rev. Srboljub Jocković was appointed parish priest. later, the parish bought a building at Atlantic Avenue and adapted it into a Church.
 In addition to Father Srboljub Jocković, the following priests served in the parish: Živorad Gavrilović, Syngelos Nikodim Pribojan, Božo Bakajlić, Živorad Subotić, Vitomir Kostić, Slavisa Lekić, Mališa Milovanović.

-During the start of the breakup of the former Yugoslavia, difficult times were endured by the Serbs in Winnipeg as well as the communities across the country.
-There were curious happenings, incidents when humanitarian aid was not directed towards humans from fear of taking sides.
-Yet everything imaginable was endured, forgotten, and forgiven according to the teachings of the Serbian Orthodox Church.